BigWillie/despatchjs/README.md

 ---

 ## Changelog

 ### Version 1.1.1 (8 March 2021)
+Added support for IOSS - pass your 12 digit IOSS number in to GetAvailableServices and AddShipment

+### Version 1.1.1 (8 March 2021)
 Added `escaper` method to escape special characters which break XML.
 Sorry, this should have been done from the start...